22 Home Depot Coupon and Money-Saving Shopping Secrets

 19. Save painting projects for holiday weekends.

-One of the best times to purchase paint is during a holiday (like Memorial Day or Fourth of July), as they often offer $10 off 1-Gallon Paint Cans and $40 off 5-Gallon Paint buckets after rebate!
+One of the best times to purchase paint is during a holiday (like Memorial Day or Fourth of July), as they often offer $10 off one-Gallon Paint Cans and $40 off 5-Gallon Paint buckets after rebate!

-Also, if you’re not set on a specific paint color, be sure to check out the “Oops” paint section.
+Also, if you’re not set on a specific paint color, be sure to check out the “Oops” paint section in-store.
 You’ll often find big savings on cans of paint that were either brought back by a customer or weren’t mixed well by the paint technician and ended up being the wrong color.
 It’s a great way to save on paint!

 20. Government workers are tax-exempt.